Chart Color Schemes

 Gwelup features high concentrations of family households, with a higher-than-average median household size

-Family households constitute 79.0% of all households, including 45.3% couples with children, 27.2% couples without children, and 5.9% single parent families.
-Non-family households account for the remaining 21.0%, with lone person households at 19.4% and group households comprising 1.6%.
-The median household size is 2.8 people, which is larger than the Greater Perth average of 2.6.
+Family households make up the majority at 79.0% of all households, comprising 45.3% couples with children, 27.2% couples without children, and 5.9% single parent families.
+Non-family households account for the remaining 21.0%, with single person households at 19.4% and group households making up 1.6% of the total.
+The median household size of 2.8 people is larger than the Greater Perth average of 2.6.

 Frequently Asked Questions - Households